maxludden/supergene-v2/books/book03/md/chapter-1165.md

 “Who?
 Sky King?
 Skydrop?
 This is lifewater.”
 Han Sen was confused.

-“Immortal Emperor must be that *sshole Sky King.
+“Immortal Emperor must be that asshole Sky King.
 Just when I thought he couldn’t stoop any lower, the guy goes and proclaims himself to be an emperor!”
 Dragon King almost looked amused.

 “Who is he?”
 Han Sen asked.